-- (h) If, after IDA initiates an enforcement proceeding alleging that a Licensee with Significant Market Power has abused its dominant position in a telecommunication market, the Licensee provides credible evidence that it did not have Significant Market Power in that market at the time of the alleged abuse, IDA may: - (i) dismiss the enforcement proceeding, if it finds the Licensee has conclusively demonstrated that it did not have Significant Market Power in that market; - (ii) seek additional relevant information from the Licensee and/or other market participants; and/or - (iii) conduct a public consultation, particularly in instances where complex and novel issues are raised.(i) IDA will find that a Licensee's unilateral use of its Significant Market Power has unreasonably restricted competition, or is likely to unreasonably restrict competition, in a Singapore telecommunication market where the Licensee has engaged in conduct that has, or is likely to: - (i) significantly restrict output below the competitive level, increase prices above cost, reduce quality below the level that End Users seek, reduce End Users' choice or deter innovation; or - (ii) preserve or enhance its dominant position by engaging in conduct that deters or restricts efficient companies from participating in the market by means unrelated to competitive merits.
+- (h) If, after IDA initiates an enforcement proceeding alleging that a Licensee with Significant Market Power has abused its dominant position in a telecommunication market, the Licensee provides credible evidence that it did not have Significant Market Power in that market at the time of the alleged abuse or that its conduct is or may be objectively justified or that it gives rise to benefits and that the Licensee has behaved in a proportionate manner in defending its legitimate commercial interest, IDA may: - (i) dismiss the enforcement proceeding, if it finds the Licensee has conclusively demonstrated that it did not have Significant Market Power in that market or the Licensee has demonstrated to IDA's satisfaction that its conduct is or may be objectively justified or that it gives rise to benefits, and that the Licensee has behaved in a proportionate manner in defending its legitimate commercial interest; - (ii) seek additional relevant information from the Licensee and/or other market participants; and/or - (iii) conduct a public consultation, particularly in instances where complex and novel issues are raised. - (i) IDA will find that a Licensee's unilateral use of its Significant Market Power has unreasonably restricted competition, or is likely to unreasonably restrict competition, in a Singapore telecommunication market where the Licensee has engaged in conduct that has, or is likely to: - (i) significantly restrict output below the competitive level, increase prices above cost, reduce quality below the level that End Users seek, reduce End Users' choice or deter innovation; or - (ii) preserve or enhance its dominant position by engaging in conduct that deters or restricts efficient companies from participating in the market by means unrelated to competitive merits.